4 DAYS FROM $1,199

 Isle of Lewis and the mystical Callanish Stones

 Enchanting thatched-roof cottages await you today when you arrive at Stornoway on the Isle of Lewis, first settled as a trade port by the Vikings.
 You’ll have free time to explore independently here, then your group will visit the prehistoric Callanish Stones — a hilltop, cross-shaped arrangement of standing stones with a circular ring and central monolith.
-Dating back some 5,000 years to Neolithic times, they are even older than Stonehenge.
+Dating back some 5,000 years to Neolithic times, they are even older than Stonehenge and have been inscribed as a UNESCO World Heritage Site.

-Cultural Discoveries: Next, visit the nine thatched-roof cottages of Gearrannan Blackhouse Village.
-Here, at the Carloway Mills, you’ll see a demonstration of the region’s most time-honored craft: tweed-weaving.
-Lunch is back on board, and you'll and be entertained by a troupe of Scottish dancers!
-Tonight, hear another eye-opening lecture before dinner on board.
+Next, visit the nine thatched-roof cottages of Gearrannan Blackhouse Village.
+Here, at the Carloway Mills, you’ll see a demonstration of the region’s most time-honored craft — tweed-weaving.
+Lunch is back on board, and you'll be entertained by a troupe of Scottish dancers!
+Tonight, hear another eye-opening lecture before dinner.

 World War II heritage of the Orkneys